Last of abducted 5-month-old twins expected to be discharged from Indiana hospital Monday - NewsBreak

 COLUMBUS — Five teenage boys were hospitalized after suffering gunshot wounds from unknown shooters early Tuesday morning.
 The five teens, ranging in age from 17 to 19, booked an Airbnb to host a “pajama” party in the Franklinton neighborhood of Columbus, according to WBNS.
 Columbus Police were...

-A Columbus Mom Was Denied A Restraining Order 10 Days Before Her Death
+Indiana woman denied protective order days before dying in apparent murder-suicide, family says

-COLUMBUS, Ind. — The family of a woman killed in a murder-suicide in Columbus right before Christmas says that she was denied a protective order against her abusive husband just days before she was killed.
-Julie Schmidtke was pregnant with her and her husband’s third child when police say...
+COLUMBUS, Indiana (WLKY) — The family of Julie Yow-Schmidtke says she was denied a restraining order from her estranged husband 10 days before she was killed in an apparent murder-suicide.
+“She was scared, very scared,” her sister Lori Griffin said.
+“She started changing the locks on her doors, she...

 Heroic Black Women Lead Police To Find Missing Baby In Real Life Christmas Miracle